TIGRLab/SCanD_project/README.md

 ```

 ## Running tractography
+If you are running the pipline on multishell data run the below code.
+Otherwise, use thesingleshell version of code:
+Multishell:

 ```sh
 ## note step one is to make sure you are on one of the login nodes